Automating Non-profit Acknowledgement Letters With Blackbaud API (Work in Progress)

 In this flow i have use Conditions to prevent running actions that depend on values that may be null (missing).
 Without these safeguards, Power Automate could attempt to call a connector with a blank ID (or reference missing data), which can cause the action—and sometimes the entire run—to fail.

-And this was a problem because later in the flow, I use a single code to determine which template is generated for each gift, so Appeal + Batch alone wasn’t a reliable “single selector.
+And this was a problem because later in the flow, I use a single code to determine which template is generated for each gift, so Appeal + Package alone wasn’t a reliable “single selector.

 In order to have a single code to indicate what template to use for each gift, I introduced LetterCodes that are 1-to-1 with templates.
-With each LetterCode having an array of Appeal+Batch codes that share the same LetterCode and template.
+With each LetterCode having an array of Appeal+Package codes that share the same LetterCode and template.

 Understanding the JSON table below